svrooij/Xiaomi-Scooter-Motion-Control/README.md

 * Brake light flash frequency: 0 (no flashing for legal purposes)
 * No KERS (also called COAST MODE+ANTI CLONK, to disable braking at 0% throttle)
 * No overspeed alarm (theoretically possible at steep slopes)

-#### Option 2: Use stock firmware, set brake light always on
-Using one of the the apps above to set your brake light to 'always on' (no firmware flashing required).

-Recommended script variables:
-* Set THROTTLE_MAX_PCT to 71 (71% of 350W is 248,5W)

 ## Done!